 I’m an inveterately curious person.
 There’s little I like more than learning how to do something new.
 Over the past decade or so, I’ve developed an amateur interest in design, and have developed my skills by making things.
 Here’s a small portfolio of some of the things I’ve made.

-I’ve designed and built a number of websites over the past few years, first by hand-coding in HTML and CSS, and more recently, as I’ve learned more PHP, by using WordPress.
+I’ve designed and built a number of websites over the past few years, first by hand-coding in HTML and CSS, and more recently, as I’ve learned more PHP, by using WordPress and Drupal.
 Here are some recent web projects:

 - Asphodel, a site which posts a weekly piece of original creative writing responding to the times in which we live.